jimhigson/oboe.js-dissertation/main/main.md

 be immediately sent, followed by the remainder dispatched individually as the results are called.
 When all results are known the JSON would finally close leaving a complete resource.
-A few days later, somebody wishing to fetch the results would use the *same url for the historic data as was used on the night for the live data*.
+A few days later, somebody wishing to fetch the results would use the *same URL for the historic data as was used on the night for the live data*.
 This is possible because the URL refers only to the data that is required, not to whether it is current or historic.
 Because it eventually formed a complete HTTP